 - Have any cold* or flu like symptoms;

-- Have been in close contact with someone who tested positive for COVID; OR
+- Have been in close contact with someone who tested positive for COVID, unless you are fully vaccinated.

 This is extremely important in order to love and care for one another.
 We look forward to seeing you once you are able.